 With a focus on romance, Mi Amor has our hearts with its secluded rocky setting on Tulum’s North Beach.

 The private curtained gazebos and decks for two on the rocks, furnished with double daybeds, are ideal for honeymooners to lounge oceanside.

-The 17 elegant rooms have king-size beds, wooden floors, air-conditioning, rainfall showers, bathrobes and espresso makers.
+The 17 elegant rooms at this 5-star hotel have king-size beds, wooden floors, air-conditioning, rainfall showers, bathrobes and espresso makers.
 Pops of turquoise (in hanging lamps and textiles) add whimsical color.